RALtoday City Guide Live Banner

 South and West Raleigh

-This area is rich in history; most of its neighborhoods were constructed in the nineteenth and early twentieth centuries.
+This area is rich in history; most of its neighborhoods were constructed in the 19th and early 20th centuries.
 The area is comprised of significant Raleigh spots like NC State University and the NC State Fairgrounds.

 Buck Jones Road — The road’s namesake, Alfred “Buck” Jones, donated land and his log cabin to create the first public school for Black children in Cary.
 He died after contracting malaria — thousands of people attended his funeral in 1893.